Everest Base Camp Trek with Helicopter Return

 06

 Nangkartshang Peak offers spectacular views of Mount Amadablam and Mout Makalu.
-There one two pinnacles of Nangkartshang Peak, with one elevating above 5000 meters and another that scales below 5000m.
+Nangkartshang Peak has two pinnacles, one elevating above 5000 meters and another below 5000 meters.

-It is 3 hours of total ascent to the top of the peak; if you are willing, you may hike to the highest point or descend from the lower peak towards Dingboche.
-It’s 1-hour descent from the top to reach Dingboche.
+It takes 3 hours to reach the top of the peak; if you are willing, you may hike to the highest point or descend from the lower peak towards Dingboche.
+It’s a 1-hour descent from the top to reach Dingboche.
 Stay at Dingboche for the night.

 Dingbouche